Uberspace/lab/source/guide_resilio.rst

 Prerequisites
 =============

-We need to set up a directories in order to make it work. ``~/.sync`` is where Resilio-Sync wants to store all config and index files.
+We need to set up a directories in order to make it work. ``~/.sync`` is where Resilio Sync wants to store all config and index files.

 ::

  [isabell@stardust ~]$ mkdir ~/.sync
  [isabell@stardust ~]$

-Furthermore, we need a free port that Resilio-Sync can listen to.
+Furthermore, we need a free port that Resilio Sync can listen to.
 To generate a currently unoccupied port run:

 .. include:: includes/generate-port.rst

 Installation
 ============

-Change into the ``~/bin`` directory, download and extract the latest version of Resilio-Sync:
+Change into the ``~/bin`` directory, download and extract the latest version of Resilio Sync:

 ::